overbaard/overbaard/docs/admin-guide.md

 However, we can further extend the functionality of Overbård to do this for custom fields.
 So far (because they were needed for managing the JBoss EAP project at Red Hat) it supports two types:

-* `version` - For my project we have a custom field called 'Target Release'.
+* `version` - For my project we have a custom field called `Target Release`.
 It is a custom field which allows selection of one release.
-The 'version' custom field type is suitable for such a custom field.
+The `version` custom field type is suitable for such a custom field.
-* `user` - For EAP we have a custom fields called 'Tester' and 'Documenter'.
-In Jira these are 'User Picker (single user)' custom fields.
-The 'user' custom field type is suitable for such a custom field.
+* `user` - For EAP we have a custom fields called `Tester` and `Documenter`.
+In Jira these are `User Picker (single user)` custom fields.
+The `user` custom field type is suitable for such a custom field.

 If you want support for other types of custom fields, open an [issue](https://github.com/overbaard/overbaard/issues) and we can discuss the viability.

-Let's take a look at how to configure a 'Tester' custom field (of type 'user')for a board.
+Let's take a look at how to configure a `Tester` custom field (of type `user`) for a board.
 The full JSON config can be found at [custom-field.json](assets/examples/custom-field.json).
 The important parts are discussed below.

 In the global part of the configuration we declare the custom fields we are interested in.